Support Us

 Islington Central Library, London

-Making - Exercises and tools to generate ideas and start a co-creation process.
+Make - Exercises and tools to generate ideas and start a co-creation process.

-Shaking - How to incorporate movement and choreography to help tell a story.
+Shake - How to incorporate movement and choreography to help tell a story.

-Scribbling - How writing activities can develop the process further.
+Scribble - How writing activities can develop the process further.

 This is a practical workshop with time to apply exercises and trial learning with the group.
 Everyone will leave with a toolkit of practical exercises, information and feedback, created in collaboration with the cohort to support in your co-creation journey.